Debra D. Mays

 “I can …”

-I can (as a teacher) help the students gain knowledge on the three North American Countries.
+I can (as a teacher) help the students gain knowledge on materials found on Earth that people use.

-I can (as a teacher) help the students gain knowledge on both the U.S. and Canada.
+I can (as a teacher ) help the students gain knowledge on resources used to make products.

-I can (as a teacher) help the students gain knowledge on Mexico and Its North American Neighbors.
+I can (as a teacher) help the students gain knowledge on North American Countries

-I can (as a teacher) help the students gain knowledge on Mexico city.
+I can (as a teacher) help the students gain knowledge on similarities between Canada and the United States.

-I can (as a teacher) help the students gain knowledge on the different kinds of volcanoes.
+I can (as a teacher) help the students gain knowledge on Canada’s popular sports.

 Instructional Strategies/